 We are subject to interest rate market risk in connection with a portion of our long-term debt.
 Our principal interest rate exposure relates to outstanding amounts under the Senior Secured Credit Facility.
-The Senior Secured Credit Facility provides for variable rate borrowings of up to \$2,974.0 million including \$371.4 million under our revolving credit facility, net of \$28.6 million of letters of credit.
-Assuming the Senior Secured Credit Facility is fully drawn, each one-eighth percentage point increase or decrease in the applicable interest rates would correspondingly change our interest cost on the Senior Secured Credit Facility by approximately \$2.3 million per year.
+The Senior Secured Credit Facility provides for variable rate borrowings of up to \$2,990.2 million including \$379.8 million under our revolving credit facility, net of \$20.2 million of letters of credit.
+Assuming the Senior Secured Credit Facility is fully drawn, each one-eighth percentage point increase or decrease in the applicable interest rates would correspondingly change our interest cost on the Senior Secured Credit Facility by approximately \$3.2 million per year.
 This includes the partial offset of the interest rate swaps described below.
-As of September 30, 2011, we had no outstanding borrowings against the revolving credit facility.
+As of June 30, 2011, we had no outstanding borrowings against the revolving credit facility.

-In order to mitigate our exposure to LIBOR on the Senior Secured Credit Facility, we have entered into certain interest rate swap agreements as follows:

-Notional Amount Counterparty Effective Date (in millions) LIBOR Fixed Rate Interest Rate Swap D Fifth Third Bank 2009-2013 125.0 4.26% Interest Rate Swap E Barclays Capital 2010-2013 150.0 2.79% Interest Rate Swap F Barclays Capital 2010-2013 75.0 2.66% Interest Rate Swap G Barclays Capital 2010-2013 75.0 2.99% Interest Rate Swap H Barclays Capital 2011-2014 350.0 3.75% Interest Rate Swap I Deutsche Bank 2011-2014 350.0 3.77% Interest Rate Swap J UBS 2013-2014 125.0 2.96% Interest Rate Swap K UBS 2013-2014 125.0 3.05%
+In order to mitigate our exposure to LIBOR on the Senior Secured Credit Facility, we have entered into certain interest rate swap agreements.
+Interest Rate Swap D, with Fifth Third Bank, has a notional amount of \$125.0 million of the Senior Secured Credit Facility at a fixed rate of 4.26% plus the applicable margin.
+Interest Rate Swap E, with Barclays Capital, has a notional amount of \$75.0 million of the Senior Secured Credit Facility at a fixed rate of 2.79% plus the applicable margin.
+Interest Rate Swap F, with Barclays Capital, has a notional amount of \$75.0 million of the Senior Secured Credit Facility at a fixed rate of 2.66% plus the applicable margin.
+Interest Rate Swap G, with Barclays Capital, has a notional amount of \$75.0 million of the Senior Secured Credit Facility at a fixed rate of 2.99% plus the applicable margin.
+Interest Rate Swap H, with Barclays Capital, has a notional amount of \$350.0 million of the Senior Secured Credit Facility at a fixed rate of 3.75% plus the applicable margin, effective August 2011.
+Interest Rate Swap I, with Deutsche Bank, has a notional amount of \$350.0 million of the Senior Secured Credit Facility at a fixed rate of 2.96% plus the applicable margin, effective August 2013.
+Interest Rate Swap K, with UBS, has a notional amount of \$125.0 million of the Senior Secured Credit Facility at a fixed rate of 3.05% plus the applicable margin, effective August 2013.
 In certain circumstances, we and the counterparty are required to provide additional collateral under these swaps.
-We are exposed to increased interest expense if a counterparty defaults.
-Refer to NOTE F and NOTE G of our condensed consolidated financial statements included elsewhere in this prospectus.
+We are exposed to loss if the counterparty defaults.
+Refer to NOTE F and NOTE G of our condensed consolidated financial statements included elsewhere in this report.